-The remaining parts of this paper are as follows: In Section 2 the properties of DVFS will be reminded based on the example of the Intel Pentium M Processor and prescribed Service Level Objectives (SLO) between tenants and the CDC operation management.
-To connect these two totally independent aspects we will model the DVFS problem in Section 3 by methods of Queuing Theory using an n-server cluster queuing model of type GI/G/n with general job arrival processes (GI) and general type of service processes (G) which provides the relation between the tenant's negotiated SLA requirements on response time, and the server cluster performance.
+The remaining parts of this paper are as follows: In Section II the properties of DVFS will be reminded based on the example of the Intel Pentium M Processor and prescribed Service Level Agreements (SLA) between tenants and the CDC operation management.
+To connect these two totally independent aspects we will model the DVFS problem in Section III by methods of Queuing Theory using an n-server cluster queuing model of type GI/G/n with general job arrival processes (GI) and general type of service processes (G) which provides the relation between the negotiated SLA requirements on response time, and the server cluster performance.
 Through this method we establish the optimum operating load ranges for minimum power consumption of the data center server cluster.
-Section 4 addresses the problem how DVFS can be implemented in the Operating System of the Server Cluster for an automated operation with very low frequencies of power state changes in case of highly fluctuating service requests.
-Section 5 concludes the paper with a summary.
+Section IV addresses the problem how DVFS can be implemented in the Operating System of the Server Cluster for an automated operation with very low frequencies of power state changes in case of highly fluctuating service requests.
+In Section V the results are discussed and the final Section VI concludes the paper with a summary and an outlook.